Rimini Street: The Best Risk/Reward Of Any COVID-19 Beneficiary (NASDAQ:RMNI)

 These forecasts frankly do not anticipate much success with the AMS initiative.
 We suspect the company internally has higher billings growth targets in 2020, whereby they actually hit quota from their reps, and perhaps improve their renewal percentage marginally.

 A target of 19x FCF, 2x ARR, and under 3.5x gross profit does not seem all that demanding, especially if growth is in the teens.
-Ultimately RMNI is something of a hybrid between an IT Services company and a pure software company.
+Ultimately, RMNI is something of a hybrid between an IT Services company and a pure software company.
 If compared to IT Service companies, RMNI compares very favorably with way higher gross margins and a stickier customer base.
-When compared with pure software companies it compares less favorably, with generally lower gross margins and lower retention rates.
-We took some IT consulting firms like EPAM and GLOB as comps, a lower growth comp (VRTU), and then some software names with lower than average gross margins to come up with a hybrid comp table.
+When compared with pure software companies, it compares less favorably, with generally lower gross margins and lower retention rates.
+We took some IT consulting firms like EPAM Systems (EPAM) and Globant (GLOB) as comps, a lower growth comp (Virtusa (VRTU)), and then some software names with lower than average gross margins to come up with a hybrid comp table.

-Source: Factset
+Source: FactSet

 The one comp on this list that seems in the same ballpark to RMNI is VRTU at 1.1x sales.
-But VRTU still trades at over 4x gross profit, has 25% gross margins, and is expected to have sales growth decline by 6%.
+But VRTU still trades at over 4x gross profit, has 25% gross margins and is expected to have sales growth decline by 6%.
 RMNI could double just to get on par with VRTU.
 If we compare to EPAM, once again RMNI is growing faster, has a gross margin 27 points higher, but trades at between 1/5th and 1/7th the valuation.
 Lest you think these types of re-ratings cannot happen, EPAM once traded at 1.2x sales back in 2012, and has slowly rerated to 5x sales in 2020.

-Although RMNI isn’t growing revenues quite as fast as software companies with a similar gross margin, the valuation multiples these stocks are getting is extraordinary.
+Although RMNI isn’t growing revenues quite as fast as software companies with a similar gross margin, the valuation multiples these stocks are getting are extraordinary.
 Median EV/Sales multiples is nearly 15x, with 23x gross profit, on no FCF.

-If we look at the entire software universe in the United States, if RMNI were on the trendline it would trade at over 10x NTM sales (vs. 1.3x).
+If we look at the entire software universe in the United States, if RMNI were on the trendline, it would trade at over 10x NTM sales (vs. 1.3x).
 In fact, the cheapest stock in the whole software universe growing revenues in the 15% range is at 3x sales (note universe only includes software stocks with forward estimates):

-Source: Factset and JP Morgan Estimates
+Source: FactSet and JP Morgan Estimates

 The chart above adjusts for average four quarter revenue beats and for acquisitions (e.g. growth is expected organic growth), to adjust for some high flying growth companies who are perpetually sandbagging their numbers.